atbcb/ICTTestingBaseline/docs/05Changing.md

 </ol>

 ### Test Results
-<p id="TR-1">If any of the above checks fail, then Baseline Test 5.1-ChangeContent fails.</p>
+<p id="TR">If any of the above checks fail, then Baseline Test 5.1-ChangeContent fails.</p>

 Advisory: Tips for streamlined test processes
 ---------------------------------------------